NiwinKumar/Twitter-WebScraper/README.md

 ```
 trending-topics-app/
 ├── app.py                  # Main Flask application file
+├── config.py               # All Variables and Credentials are stored here
+├── database.py             # Reading and Writing on MongoDB
+├── main.py                 # Main Flask application file
+├── twitter_scraper.py      # Selenium Scraping code for Twitter
 ├── requirements.txt        # Dependencies for the project
 ├── templates/
 │   └── index.html          # HTML template for displaying trends
-├── static/
-│   └── styles.css          # Custom CSS for styling
 └── README.md               # Project documentation
 ```

 ## Troubleshooting

 1. **Error: Proxy Authentication Failed**:
-   - Ensure that your Proxymesh username and password are correct in the `app.py` file.
+   - Ensure that your Proxymesh username and password are correct in the `config.py` file.

 2. **Error: MongoDB Connection Failed**:
-   - Double-check the MongoDB URI and credentials in the `app.py` file.
+   - Double-check the MongoDB URI and credentials in the `config.py` file.
    - Ensure that your MongoDB Atlas cluster allows connections from your IP address.

 3. **Selenium Issues**: